VAR is here to stay – so how does football fix it? | Goal.com

 A starting point would be to go back to why VAR was introduced in the first place: to overturn incorrect refereeing decisions.

-Back in December, Tottenham goalkeeper Paolo Gazzaniga being awarded a free-kick for a wild throat-high lunge at Chelsea defender Marcos Alonso was a perfect example of where VAR was right to step in, award the Blues a penalty and make a decision that no one could disagree with.
+Back in December, Tottenham goalkeeper Paulo Gazzaniga being awarded a free kick for a wild throat-high lunge at Chelsea defender Marcos Alonso was a perfect example of where VAR was right to step in, award the Blues a penalty and make a decision that no one could disagree with.

 Later in Chelsea's win, however, Spurs star Son Heung-min was sent off for kicking out at Antonio Rudiger in an incident that Jose Mourinho described as a "strange one" .
 The 'Special One' has been around the English game long enough now for fans and the media to know what he actually meant by that analysis.